 The major in psychology offers a variety of career opportunities in at least three different areas, (1) teaching: university, community college, elementary school; (2) research: social psychologists, psychometrics, industrial/organizational, educational, and experimental psychologists; and (3) public service/professional: clinical, child clinical, counseling, school, and mental health assistant.

 Most of the careers require training in addition to a major in psychology, and this curriculum provides a broad background in psychology for those students intending to pursue advanced studies in graduate or professional institutions and to seek employment as psychologists in research, industry, college teaching, clinical applications, and as school psychologists and guidance counselors.
-Students interested in advanced training should investigate the specific requirements for entrance into their professions or professional schools and carefully plan their pre-professional curricula in consultation with their advisers.
+Students interested in advanced training should investigate the specific requirements for entrance into their professions or professional schools and carefully plan their pre-professional curricula in consultation with their advisors.

 The major in psychology also provides a general liberal education with a diversity of career opportunities for students wishing to seek more immediate employment.
-Students planning participation in ancillary professions such as social, human, or community services (with no plans for graduate study) should plan their curricula in accordance with their advisers’ recommendations and their own particular needs.
+Students planning participation in ancillary professions such as social, human, or community services (with no plans for graduate study) should plan their curricula in accordance with their advisors’ recommendations and their own particular needs.

-The mission of the Psychology Department of Utica College is to provide students with an education that encompasses content information and theoretical approaches in psychology and emphasizes critical thinking, mastery of empirical methodologies and development of strong communication skills.
+The mission of the Psychology Department of Utica University is to provide students with an education that encompasses content information and theoretical approaches in psychology and emphasizes critical thinking, mastery of empirical methodologies and development of strong communication skills.
 This education prepares students to pursue professional careers and/or post-baccalaureate education in the psychological and behavioral sciences.
-The department also provides a supportive environment for professional and scholarly activities of its faculty and services the academic community at Utica College with regard to instructional needs in areas related to the psychological sciences.
+The department also provides a supportive environment for professional and scholarly activities of its faculty and services the academic community at Utica University with regard to instructional needs in areas related to the psychological sciences.

 Students considering public school teaching as a career should refer to the programs in education - see academic programs or download our current catalog.